DrivingMissCarla/CarND-Capstone/README.md

 #### Traffic Light Detection

 ##### Detection
 Detects the traffic light and its color from the ```/image_color``` topic.
-In order to do the color classification a CNN based in ResNet50 is used.
+In order to do the color classification a CNN based in SqueezeNet is used.
 The details of the model's building and training can be seen at https://github.com/DrivingMissCarla/Traffic-Light-Classifier (see file ```src/tl_detector/light_classification/tl_classifier.py```).

 ##### Waypoint publishing
 When the traffic light color is identified, the position (which can be found in ```/vehicle/traffic_lights```) of the light that requires a stop (red or yellow) is published in ```/traffic_waypoint``` (see file ```src/tl_detector/tl_detector.py```).